 The sightseeing pass is valid for 12 months from the date that you purchase it, so it’s possible to buy the pass well in advance.
 The pass will be activated the first time you use it at an attraction and will be valid in consecutive days for the duration that you have chosen.

 London Pass Promo Code – save 10%

 We are delighted to be able to offer you a 10% discount on 3 and 6-day London Sigthseeing Passes, with or without travel.
 (The discount is only applied to the pass and isn’t valid on the Oyster Card cost).

-To obtain your discount, simply go to the official website, choose the duration of days you want and quantity of passes.
-On page 4 of the checkout (Additional Products), it will give you the opportunity to add a promo code.
-Add our promo code which is QVERLONDRES and your discount will be applied automatically.
+To obtain your discount, go to the official website, and choose the days you want and the number of passes.
+On page 4 of the checkout (Additional Products), it will allow you to add a promo code.
+Add our promo code which is QVERLONDRES, and your discount will be applied automatically.

 One of the things we get asked the most is whether this sightseeing pass is actually worth the money.
 Our answer is that to get the most out of this sightseeing pass, you really have to plan your day well to make sure that you visit as many attractions as possible.

 When planning your sightseeing itinerary, it’s important to take into account the distance between the attractions, and how many attractions you can realistically visit in a day.
 Since many of the attractions in London are located quite close to one other, it is possible to see several in the same day.

-We recommend making a list with the London attractions that you know you definitely want to visit, calculate the entrance cost for each of the attractions separately, then compare the total with the price of the Sightseeing Pass.
+We recommend making a list of the London attractions that you know you want to visit, calculating the entrance cost for each of the attractions separately, and then comparing the total with the price of the Sightseeing Pass.

 Ways to get the most out of the London Sightseeing Pass